 - Washington, DC: 460 miles (7 to 8 hrs)

 Although a car is handy for reaching the Cape and exploring different parts of it, in summer the traffic is horrendous, and a car can be a liability.
 The Cape has excellent public transportation, both to and around the region.

 You can fly into the region's major airports, such as Providence's T.F.
 Green Airport, and Boston's busy Logan International, which are both about an hour away from the Cape.
 Or fly to the Cape's own Barnstable Airport, which is served by Cape Air (from Boston and with service to Martha's Vineyard), Island Air (with service to Nantucket), and Nantucket Airlines (also with service to Nantucket).
-The Cape is well-served by Peter Pan Bus Lines, Cape Cod Regional Transit, and Plymouth & Brockton bus lines, plus numerous ferry services (see the Martha's Vineyard and Provincetown guides).
+The Cape is well-served by Peter Pan Bus Lines, Cape Cod Regional Transit, and Plymouth & Brockton bus lines, plus numerous ferry services.

 Top Cape Cod Attractions